Man City goalkeeper Claudio Bravo set to sign for Real Betis | Goal.com

 The Blues moved to bring in Ederson from Benfica at the end of that campaign, and the Brazilian has served as the club's first-choice goalkeeper ever since.

-City have gone on to win two league titles, three Carabao Cups and one FA Cup with the 26-year-old, as he has established himself as one of the most consistent shot-stoppers in Europe.
+City have gone on to win two league titles, three League Cups and one FA Cup with Ederson, as he has established himself as one of the most consistent shot-stoppers in Europe.

 Bravo, meanwhile, has taken in 17 appearances in all competitions this season as Ederson has dealt with various niggling injuries, but he has not been offered the chance to extend his stay at the Etihad.